percy54321/Abaleya-Weather-App/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Percy's License.
 See the LICENSE file for more details.